protocol docs

 1. User connects wallet

-2. Frontend fetches the user's proof from a public JSON endpoint (or static asset)
+2. Frontend fetches the user's proof from a public JSON endpoint

 3. If found, frontend shows a "Register Genesis boost" CTA